Ghyangphedi

 Ghyangphedi is a village development committee in Nuwakot District in the Bagmati Zone of central Nepal.
 At the time of the 1991 Nepal census it had a population of 2789.
+90% of the population is Tamang and 10% is Sherpa, etc. The village is surrounded by mountains with only a few mountains can be seen from Gos, a pilgrimage site of Hinduism.